seanf316/P1-Vanguard/README.md

 # Vanguard

 Vanguard is a website aimed at players of the Destiny franchise.
-It is a single scrollable page website and has been designed to be responsive and accessible on a range of devices, making it easy to navigate for potential gamers.
+It is a single scrollable page website and has been designed to be responsive and accessible on a range of devices, making it easy to navigate for potential users.

 Developed by Sean Finn.